 Now lets have a look at the New Theatre Royal in Guildhall Walk.
 In 1856 the building that stood beside the White Swan Tavern was converted for use as a theatre and was completely remodelled in 1884 so that the present building dates back to the Victorian theatre age.
 For thirty- two years there were comedies, dramas and operas shown here.

 In the thirties the talkies spread through the country and the theatre royal became a cinema.
 In 1948 the building became a theatre again, this time its role was mostly as a music hall.
 In 1960 the theatre became a wrestling arena and this lasted for six years.
 In 1968 the theatre was saved from demolition and in 1972 the building was set on fire by a group of children which left the stage area destroyed and dressing rooms badly damaged.

 The theatre now has modern equipment and facilities backstage while still having an original auditorium.
+The theatre sadly remained closed for a large part of 2020 due to the pandemic.
 For more information about the New Theatre Royal have a look at www.newtheatreroyal.com.